rx0a/rayspace.dev/readme.md

 ## Overview
 The design of this site is inspired by the work of [Lee Robinson](https://github.com/leerob/leerob.io), but diverges in technical implementation.

 This is a full stack application built with rust and core web technologies.
 It uses Actix Web for the backend and HTML/CSS/JavaScript for the frontend.
-The project also uses a Post>
+The project also uses a PostgreSQL database for persistent storage, and utilizes SQLx as an async, pure Rust SQL crate.

 For more information, check out the [About This Site](https://www.rayspace.dev/about) section on the live site.